eNeRGy164/blog/src/posts/2007-09-07-pitfall-using-the-sitedata-ws-to-get-the-siteguid.md

 ---

 When you want to use the PSI interface you need to have a [`PSContextInfo` class][PS_CONTEXT_INFO_CLASS].
+Inside a Project Server Event this will be provided automatically, so you don't need to worry about its contents (except when you want to impersonate as a different user).
 But outside the Event you will need to create one from scratch.

 <!--more-->